logdna/mezmo-workshops/content/en/transaction-to-s3/docs/sources.md

 You now have an endpoint defined that can recieve any data.

-To snag the authentication key required, open up that processor via the **...** and copy the *API key*.
+## Step 2: Configure the Simulation

+Now let's point the simulation at the Pipeline.
+To do this, we just need the proper `API Key`.
+You can get this by opening the Source we just created via the epsilon in the top right of the node and copying the `API Key`.
 Click Cancel or Update to move on.

+**IMAGE OF API KEY**